tml1024/flying-brick/README.md

 ## Problems

-The behaviour when "landing" is broken.
+The behaviour when "landing" is slightly broken.
 The state management in the Wasm module needs work.

-There is annoying stutter in the view, especially close to ground.
+There is occasionally some stutter in the view, especially close to ground.
+But it seems to be better now than before the last MSFS Sim Update.